github/scripts-to-rule-them-all/README.md

 You should set up any specific things for your environment here before your tests are run.
 Your test are run simply by calling [`script/test`][test].

-### script/console

-[`script/console`][console] is used to open a console for your application.

-A good pattern to support is having an optional argument that is an environment name, so you can connect to that environment's console.

-You should configure and run anything that needs to happen to open a console for the requested environment.

 [bootstrap]: script/bootstrap
 [setup]: script/setup
 [update]: script/update
-[server]: script/server
 [test]: script/test
 [cibuild]: script/cibuild
-[console]: script/console